Harmony with TypeScript

 mixedVal: any;

-- Properties, which define expected object structure (property – value type pairs);
+- Properties, which define the expected object structure (property-value type pairs)

-- Call signatures, which define parameter types and return type for applying a call operator (function invocation);
+- Call signatures, which define parameter types and return type for function invocation

 var obj: { x: number, y: number },